eduardoaraya/sync-storage-devices/README.md

 # Storage Sync for All Devices

+## Proposal

 I want to organise my files from categories in different devices and synchronise them in a cloud storage provider.
-It’s also will work as a Backup process.
+It’s also will work as a Backup.
 The Ideal is to have a folder structure that will be a pattern for all devices.
 Important to deal with large files like photos and videos.
 The script should be running into different operational systems like: Mac, Windows and Linux.

-The first programming language there I’m looking for is Nodejs (typescript).
+## Plus

-It’s important to have an integration with google driver and gmail.
+Integrations with: google driver and gmail.

-The Ideal is also take important attachments from received emails.
+> The Ideal is also take important attachments from received emails.

+## Setup

 This should run from a configuration which will tell where should be the directories and the schedule time for execution.
 Another important point is that should run in a local backup.

-I was thinking about this structure directory:

 - documents // business, personal
 - health